-Satelite image of the City of Veraas
+Satelite image of the City of Vergas

-Vergas include Otter Tail County Roads 4, 17, 35 and 60.
-The closest State Highways are MN TH10 to the east and MN TH59 to the west.
-The City of Vergas comprises 991 acres, 351 parcels of land, and three parcels of lake.
-It thrives off the reach it has beyond the city's limit, to the surrounding lake residents, such as Long Lake and Lawrence Lake, as well as the seasonal fluctuations of those residents--often homeowners in the Twin Cities and Fargo-Moorhead.
+and MN TH69 to the west.

+The City of Vergas comprises 991

+acres, 351 parcels of land, and 3

+parcels of lake.
+It thrives off the reach

+it has beyond the city's limit, to the

+surrounding lake residents, such as

+Long Lake and Lawrence Lake, as well

+as the seasonal fluctuations of those

+residents--often homeowners in the

+Twin Cities and Fargo-Moorhead.

 Vergas is well-known for the community's high level of civic engagement, hosting public events throughout the year for residents (year-round and seasonal) to contribute to the lively spirit of the seasons.
-As the COVID-19 pandemic continues to drive the outmigration of urban dwellers to rural places across the state of Minnesota, courtesy of Esri: wcif.maps.arcgis.com the demand for development in and around Vergas will likely continue, given that certain basic services, such as broadband, are made available.
-This makes Vergas well-positioned to capitalize on this trend and increase its tax-base, number of local business owners, and civically-engaged residents.
+As the pandemic continues to drive the outmigration of urban dwellers to rural places across the state of Minnesota, the demand for development in and around Vergas will likely continue, given that certain basic services, such as broadband, are made available.
+This makes Vergas well-positioned to capitalize on this trend and increase its volunteer-base, which is quickly seeking new leadership to transition responsibility to younger members of the community.

 The comprehensive plan is intended to guide the City of Vergas as it continues to make decisions regarding the future of growth and development and will be the first in the city's history.
-The time taken to ground the vision in the needs and interests of the community will not only allow the City to access funding and grants for development projects but serve as a key foundation and roadmap to help decisionmakers keep the community's values front and center.
+The time taken to ground the vision in the needs and interests of the community will not only allow the City to access funding and grants for development projects but serve as a key foundation and roadmap that will help decisionmakers keep the community's values front and center.